Web Similarity in Sets of Search Terms using Database Queries: Web Distribution and Web Code

 \section{Web Distribution and Web Code}

-We give a derivation that holds for idealized search engines that return reliable aggregate page counts from their data bases (here called the web consisting of web pages).
+We give a derivation that holds for {\em idealized} search engines that return reliable aggregate page counts from their {\em idealized} data bases.
+For convenience we call this the ``web'' consisting of ``web pages.''
 Subsequently we apply the idealized theory to real problems using real search engines on real data bases.